-We will only do so if you have consented to receiving such marketing information directly from us.
+We will only do so if you have consented to receive such marketing information directly from us.

 - We may contact you with targeted advertising delivered online through social media and platforms (operated by other companies) by using your personal information, or use your personal information to tailor marketing to improve its relevance to you, unless you object.